SaiNikhil0904/Object-Oriented-Programming-using-Cpp/README.md

 ---

 ## 📜 License

-🔓 This repository is **open-source** and free to use for learning purposes.
+🔓 This repository is **open-source** and intended for **educational purposes**.
+Feel free to use, modify, and share the code.
+This project is licensed under the MIT License – see the LICENSE file for details.

 ---
 ### 🌟 If you find this repository helpful, don't forget to **Star ⭐** it!